NetComposer/nkbase/doc/self_convergent.md

 	{ok, nkbase:reply()} | {error, term()}.
 ```

-These functions are very similar to `nkbase:get/3,4` (see Read Operation at [Eventually Consistent Mode](eventually_consistent.md#read-operation.md), but assumes requested object is a _dmap_, resolving conflicts on read automatically.
+These functions are very similar to `nkbase:get/3,4` (see Operation at [Eventually Consistent Mode](eventually_consistent.md#read-operation), but assumes requested object is a _dmap_, resolving conflicts on read automatically.

-By default it returns the full description of the dmap, along with the dcontext.
-You can however specify specific fields or indices to be returned (see [get specification](eventually_consistent.md#get-specification))
+By default it returns the full description of the dmap, along with the _dcontext_.
+You can however indicate specific fields or indices to be returned (see [get specification](eventually_consistent.md#get-specification)).

 ## Delete operation